By any measure, William Augustus Hinton’s achievements were remarkable.

 The Hinton painting was commissioned at the request of the Harvard Foundation for Intercultural and Race Relation's founding director, S. Allen Counter.
 The artist, Stephen Coit, has produced more than 20 portraits of accomplished Harvard minority faculty and alumni in an effort to bring more diversity to University artwork.

 At the unveiling, Coit described how he spent many hours researching Hinton’s life, attempting to find photographs of a man who scrupulously avoided having them taken.
-In the end, Coit said, he chose to portray the scientist in a microbiology lab, the background inspired by an image of an actual lab at Howard University.
+In the end, Coit said, he chose to portray the scientist in a microbiology lab, the background inspired by an image of an actual lab at Howard University in the 1920s.

 A female was included in the portrait, Coit said, because Hinton also worked to break down barriers for women, teaching at Simmons College and establishing a laboratory technicians training school open only to women—the first of its kind in the nation.